symfony-cmf/symfony-cmf-docs/bundles/menu/configuration.rst

 ``publish_workflow``
 ~~~~~~~~~~~~~~~~~~~~

-.. versionadded:: 1.1
-    The ``publish_workflow`` option was introduced in CmfMenuBundle 1.1.

 This configures if the menu content voter for the publish workflow should be
 disabled, by default it is enabled if the :doc:`CoreBundle <../core/introduction>`